foreverdyz/Parallel-Simplex-Projection/src/test/README.md

 ## Acknowledgements

-This work has been partially funded by the Office of Naval Research under grant.
+This work has been partially funded by the Office of Naval Research under grant N00014-23-1-2632.

-# Data for replication

-Here is the data needed for replicating the experiments. kdda.txt is data from [kdd2010](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2010%20(algebra)), and kdd12.txt is data from [kdd2012](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2012)